postmodern/chruby/README.md

 ### setup.sh

-chruby also includes a `setup.sh` script, which installs chruby and the latest releases of [Ruby], [JRuby] and [Rubinius].
+chruby also includes a `setup.sh` script, which installs chruby.
 Simply run the script as root or via `sudo`:

     sudo ./scripts/setup.sh